XcodeGen

 - Simplification of the

-file directly can be complex and prone to conflicts, especially with larger teams.
+.xcodeprojfile: Managing the.xcodeprojfile directly can be complex and prone to conflicts, especially with larger teams.
 XcodeGen simplifies this process by keeping the project configuration in a clean, easy-to-edit YAML file. - Consistency and Automation: It ensures that your project setup is consistent across different machines and developers.
 Also, as part of automation pipelines, you can regenerate the project file whenever changes are made to the configuration.

 - Better Version Control: By eliminating the heavy

-), you reduce merge conflicts and make it easier to review changes.
+.xcodeprojfile from version control and using a smaller configuration file (project.yml), you reduce merge conflicts and make it easier to review changes.

 Limitations: